Bruges in Winter: Why December Is the Best Time to Visit Belgium's Medieval Gem

 Packing for Winter Bruges

 Layers.
-The temperature bounces between indoor warmth and outdoor bite.
-A waterproof outer layer is essential.
-Warm socks — the cobblestones transmit cold straight through thin soles.
-Gloves for the Belfry climb (the stone walls at the top are ice-cold).
-A scarf, because standing on the Markt with wind cutting across that flat square is no joke.
+The temperature bounces between indoor warmth and outdoor bite, so a waterproof outer layer is essential.
+Warm socks too — the cobblestones send cold straight through thin soles.
+Bring gloves for the Belfry climb, where the stone walls at the top run ice-cold.
+And a scarf, because standing on the Markt with wind cutting across that flat square is no joke.

-And comfortable shoes.
-Those cobblestones are unforgiving in any season, but wet winter cobblestones are an ankle-twist waiting to happen.
+Then comfortable shoes.
+Those cobblestones are unforgiving in any season, and wet winter cobblestones are an ankle-twist waiting to happen.

 The Bottom Line

 Bruges in summer is beautiful.
 Bruges in winter is magical.
-The Christmas lights reflecting in the canals, the smell of glühwein and waffles on a medieval square, the fact that you can actually be in the city instead of being pushed through it — it's a completely different experience.
+Christmas lights reflecting in the canals, the smell of glühwein and waffles drifting across a medieval square, the simple fact that you get to be in the city instead of being pushed through it — it's a completely different experience.

 Book a Friday-to-Sunday trip in early December.
-Stay near the center (the walk from the train station is 15 minutes, and that's fine in summer but miserable in freezing rain).
+Stay near the center — the walk from the train station is 15 minutes, fine in summer but miserable in freezing rain.
 Eat stew.
 Drink beer.
-Buy more chocolate than you think is reasonable.
+Buy more chocolate than seems reasonable.

 For more European winter inspiration, Salzburg transforms into a Christmas wonderland with atmospheric markets and fortress views.
 And if you're planning a broader trip, our complete Bruges travel guide covers the city in every season.
 Copenhagen is another capital where hygge culture thrives in the cold months.